ZestyTechnology/zesty-docs/docs/nimble_dual/tuning.rst

 | EXT0_MAX_START_FEEDRATE = 1
 |
 | **RepRap Firmware:**
-| M556 should have E value set to E1
+| M556 should have E value set to E60 (as it is mm/min)
 |
 | **Smoothieware:**
 | http://smoothieware.org/motion-control#junction-deviation